 This is useful when starting with build caching, and as your projects change and evolve, to ensure that you are getting the most out of the Build Cache.

-Compare build scans to find differences
+Compare Build Scans to find differences

-Develocity provides the ability to compare aspects of two build scans.
+Develocity provides the ability to compare aspects of two Build Scans.

 To compare two scans, use the scan list to find the scans to compare, selecting them by clicking the respective compare small or compare small b icon.
 Or, from a scan that you wish to compare with another, click the compare small Compare Build Scan on the left navigation menu.